Invoke this from an onResponderReject event.

 The TextInput node handle

-additionalOffset: numberThe scroll view's top "contentInset".
+Optional additionalOffset: numberThe scroll view's top "contentInset".
 Default is 0.

-preventNegativeScrollOffset: booleanA helper function to scroll to a specific point in the scrollview.
+Optional preventNegativeScrollOffset: booleanA helper function to scroll to a specific point in the scrollview.
 This is currently used to help focus on child textviews, but can also be used to quickly scroll to any element we want to focus.
 Syntax:

 scrollResponderScrollTo(options: {x: number = 0; y: number = 0; animated: boolean = true})